Machu Picchu Worksheet & Fun Facts for Kids

 8. Machu Picchu is recognized as a UNESCO World Heritage Site, which means it is considered an important part of human history and culture.

-Machu Picchu Research
+Machu Picchu research worksheet

 These are the questions the kids will need to answer on the Machu Picchu worksheet: